 BSA is the leading advocate for the global software industry before governments and in the international marketplace.
-BSA's members are at the forefront of the data-driven innovation that is fueling global economic growth and recovery, including through cutting-edge advancements in cloud computing, security solutions, artificial intelligence (AI) and machine learning, and the Internet of Things (IoT).
-BSA member companies provide services and solutions to enterprise customers, so they understand the critical importance of enabling a trusted digital environment, where enterprise customers, government agencies, and individual consumers trust that their data will remain secure and accessible and will be used in accordance with reasonable expectations.
+BSA's members are at the forefront of the data-driven innovation that is fuelling global economic growth and recovery, including through cutting-edge advancements in cloud computing, security solutions, artificial intelligence (AI) and machine learning, and the Internet of Things (IoT).
+BSA member companies provide software solutions to enterprise customers, so they understand the critical importance of enabling a trusted digital environment, in which enterprises, government agencies, and individual consumers can trust that their data will remain secure and accessible and will be used in accordance with reasonable expectations.

-Accordingly, BSA recommends that the Government of Singapore continue to enhance the DEAs to include meaningful and enforceable commitments in the following areas:
+Accordingly, BSA recommends that the Australian Government continue to enhance the JAEPA to include meaningful and enforceable commitments in the following areas:

-- Securing the New Data Economy

-- Promoting Trust and Security
+- Securing the New Data Economy - Promoting Trust and Security

-- Advancing the Use of Technology in Government

-BSA's members include: Adobe, Altium, Amazon Web Services, Atlassian, Autodesk, Aveva, Bentley Systems, Box, Cisco, CNC/Mastercam, Dassault, DocuSign, IBM, Informatica, Intel, MathWorks, Microsoft, Nikon, Okta, Oracle, PTC, Rockwell, Salesforce, ServiceNow, Siemens Industry Software Inc., Slack, Splunk, Synopsys, Trend Micro, Trimble Solutions Corporation, Twilio, and Workday.
+BSA's members include: Adobe, Akamai, Amazon Web Services, Apple, Autodesk, AVEVA, Bentley Systems, Box, Cadence, Cisco, CNC/Mastercam, DataStax, DocuSign, IBM, Informatica, Intel, MathWorks, Microsoft, Okta, Oracle, PTC, Salesforce, ServiceNow, Siemens PLM Software, Sitecore, Slack, Splunk, Symantec, Synopsys, Trend Micro, Trimble Solutions Corporation, Twilio, Workday and Zoom.